hybridgroup/cylon/examples/sphero-pebble-sf/sphero-pebble-sf.markdown

 Next up, we'll configure the API Cylon will serve, telling it to serve on port `8080`.

+    // ensure you install the API plugin first:
+    // $ npm install cylon-api-http
     Cylon.api({ host: '0.0.0.0', port: '8080' });

 Now that we have Cylon imported, we can start defining our Pebble robot: